These Foolish Things (Remind Me of You): Rise to popularity

-Billie Holiday's rendering of the song with Teddy Wilson's orchestra was a favorite of Philip Larkin, who said, "I have always thought the words were a little pseudo-poetic, but Billie sings them with such passionate conviction that I think they really become poetry."
+(Billie Holiday's rendering of the song with Teddy Wilson's orchestra was a favorite of the poet Philip Larkin, who said "I have always thought the words were a little pseudo-poetic, but Billie sings them with such passionate conviction that I think they really become poetry.")
 Holiday's version of the song peaked at No. 5 on the Billboard Pop Songs chart.

 French version

-The song was translated in French under the title Ces petites choses ("These small things") and recorded by Jean Sablon in 1936 and by Ann Savoy in 2007.
+The song was translated into French under the title Ces petites choses ("These small things") and recorded by Jean Sablon in 1936 and by Ann Savoy in 2007, respectively.

-Interpretations
+Cover versions

-Various other versions have been recorded including vocal arrangements featuring:
+Numerous other versions have been recorded with various vocal arrangements including, but not limited to: